SCallerio/MPDBlog/_posts/2016-05-19-super-short-article.md

 ---
 layout: post
 title: "MPD in the Spotlight: Key Takeaways from the 2025 IADC Well Control Conference"
+subtitle: "Key Takeaways from the 2025 IADC Well Control Conference"
 categories: conference content
 ---